cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 Let F be the finite field GF(q) of prime characteristic p.
 In most cases F is a prime field, so q=p.
 Otherwise, F is a field extension, so q=p^m for an integer m > 1.
-This document assumes that elements of field extensions are written in a primitive element or polynomial basis, i.e., as vectors of m elements of GF(p) where vector elements are written in ascending order by degree.
+This document assumes that elements of field extensions are written in a primitive element or polynomial basis, i.e., as of m elements of GF(p) written in ascending order by degree.
 For example, if q=p^2 and the primitive element basis is {1, i}, then the vector (a, b) corresponds to the element a + b * i.

 An elliptic curve E is specified by a cubic equation in two variables and a finite field F. An elliptic curve equation takes one of several standard forms, including (but not limited to) Weierstrass, Montgomery, and Edwards.
-Each of these forms defines a category of curve equations that is sometimes called a "curve shape."

 The curve E forms an algebraic group whose elements are the points (x, y) satisfying the curve equation, where x and y are elements of F. This group has order n, meaning that there are n distinct points (x, y).
 In general, security of cryptographic primitives requires using a group of prime order.
-However, not all elliptic curves induce groups of prime order: most elliptic curves have order n = h * r, where r is a large prime and h is a non-negative integer called the cofactor.
+However, not all elliptic curves induce groups of prime order: most elliptic curves have order n = h * r, where r is a large prime and h is an integer called the cofactor.
 Thus, for cryptographic applications a hash function to the curve E should return points in the subgroup of order r.
 For a point not in the prime-order subgroup, the process of mapping to a point in the prime-order subgroup is called clearing the cofactor; we discuss this process in {{cofactor-clearing}}.

-Certain encoding functions restrict the curve shape, the characteristic of the field, and/or the parameters of the curve.
+Certain encoding functions restrict the form of the curve equation, the characteristic of the field, and/or the parameters of the curve.
 For each encoding, this document lists the relevant restrictions.